Preparing to Defend

 - For Master’s defences, the academic unit provides all materials to the External Examiner.
 For Ph.D. defences, the CGPS Program Advisor forwards the thesis and any necessary documentation to the External Examiner.

 - At least three weeks (for Master's) and four weeks (for Ph.D) must be allowed between the time that the External Examiner receives the thesis and the date of the defence.
 This time is necessary in order to give examiners the opportunity to examine the thesis carefully.
+It is advisable to allow for more than the minimum required times listed above.

 - It is the responsibility of the Department Head or Graduate Chair to inform the student in a timely way of all department requirements surrounding the Oral Defence (for example, that a public seminar be given).